 Make it easy for clients to contact you

 When I was considering the advantages small businesses have over their larger counterparts, one of the strongest is the ability to communicate.
 This should extend to your small business website.
-This is an advantage that larger business should invest in as well.
-It is definitely easier for the small business owners though.
+This is an advantage that larger businesses should invest in as well.
+It is definitely easier for small business owners though.

 You can definitely communicate better when you are getting a thousand loyal customers a day.
 It’s another story if you are getting a hundred thousand.
 The first thing you need to hold off on is definitely automation.
 When our chat provider Tawk.to challenged their users to a story, we realised how much they contributed to our identity.

 Live chat means a lot to us because we like to know our unique clients and their needs.
 We understand the capabilities of bots and AI, but they haven’t mastered the human touch.
 That human touch could be the difference for your brand.
 So don’t be in a hurry to automate, talk to people.
-Also, make sure contact information is clear and precise.
+In addition, make sure contact information is clear and precise.
 Even as a small business, you have different people in charge of different functions.

-Give your clients direct contact to people who will be able to help them, minimize routing.
+Give your clients direct contact to people who will be able to help them and minimize routing.
 Be it phone numbers, email addresses or physical addresses, take them to the right people.
 The last thing you want is a frustrated client dealing with someone who can’t help them.
 Believe me, after five minutes of transfers and holding, your brand name will not be recovering.

 Make your site the hub of your online presence